GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Introduction_to_pangenome_graphs.md

 ## Key components of this pipeline
 !!! info ""

--  graph construction using the PGGB tool,
+-  Graph construction using the PGGB
--  graph manipulation using ODGI,
+-  Graph manipulation using ODGI
--  variant calling for NGS data using the VG toolkit.
+-  Variant calling for NGS data using the VG toolkit

 <p align="justify">
-It provide an efficient and integrated approach to pangenome analysis.
+It provides an efficient and integrated approach to pangenome analysis.
 </p>